Lythom/TopDownVoxelsEngine/Documentation/BLUEPRINTS_IMPLEMENTATION.md

 5. Service creates individual `PlaceBlockEvent`s for each block
 6. Server broadcasts these events to all clients

-## Storage Format
+## Storage

-Blueprints are stored as MessagePack-serialized files in the server's `Data/Blueprints` directory.
+Blueprints are stored as MessagePack-serialized data in the server's database.
-Each file is named with the blueprint's GUID and has a `.blueprint` extension.

 ## Blueprint Transformation